|

 with everything else Georgiou has done, and not a single cut in any of

+his many releases veers one inch from the highest standards.
 Where Paul McCandless appeared with his sax on Jua Ni Juu,

 Harris Lamprakis plays the caval, a flute, here on two cuts redoubling